 The Arts & Culture Alliance is thrilled to announce that an interactive mural is coming to downtown Marshalltown this week at La Salud Grocery Store and Restaurant.
 The mural has an engaging element, inviting residents and visitors to take pictures in front of the mural and celebrate the heart of our community.

-The Alliance’s mural program aims to add vibrancy to our community while celebrating our unique diversity, history and geographic location.
-It creates an opportunity for an increased focus on quality of life, community pride, beautification and creative placemaking.
+The Alliance’s mural program creates an opportunity for an increased focus on quality of life, community pride, beautification and creative placemaking.
 The program was recently launched with the Marshalltown Schools Sidewalk Safety Mural project.
 This mural project is funded and sponsored by the Fauna Nord and Kelli Thurston Realty Team.
 “We are greatly appreciative of the generous donation of Fauna Nord and Kelli Thurston,” said Alliance Director Amber Danielson.
 “This project wouldn’t be possible without their support and belief in the arts in Marshalltown.”

 The mural will be painted on the North wall of La Salud in the alleyway off of North 1st Street, in between West Main Street and West State Street.
 It will be next to the parking lot of the iconic downtown building, the Veterans Memorial Coliseum, which is currently being remodeled from tornado damage and is slated to open this Winter.
 Gabriela Vargas, owner of La Salud, shared “we are excited about the opportunity for a mural on our building.
 It is an honor to work with the Alliance and to be a part of the Marshalltown Mural program.”